If you want to learn a new language, consider the example of Mr. Bowditch in Carry On, Mr. Bowditch by Jean Lee Latham.

 For Christian students, this is fantastic news.
 You should be reading the Bible daily anyway, and now you will be able to read the Bible and learn Latin at the same time.

-The benefits of using the Bible to learn Latin
+The Benefits of Using the Bible to Learn Another Language

 Whether or not you are not a Christian, the Bible can be your greatest resource when learning a new language.